Bogotá’s Legacy: Where Foundations Meet Geographical Charms

-Bogotá, known as “the Athens of South America” is a striking city elevated at 2,600 meters above sea level, it is wonderfully placed in the eastern mountain range of the Colombian Andes.
+Bogotá, often referred to as ‘the Athens of South America,’ is a captivating city situated at an elevation of 2,600 meters above sea level.
+Nestled in the eastern mountain range of the Colombian Andes, it boasts a breathtaking location.

 CITY LOCATION